Bernabeu Stadium Tour for Families: Madrid with Kids

 Madrid is a brilliant family city that most people overlook in favour of Barcelona.
 The Bernabeu is just the start.
 The Prado Museum, the Royal Palace, Toledo day trips, Retiro Park — Madrid has enough to fill a full week without repeating anything.
 And the food is extraordinary.
 We ate better in Madrid than anywhere else in Spain.
 The kids agree, which is the highest praise.

 The Bernabeu is your Madrid football fix.
-For the rest of the city’s family highlights, the Prado Museum with kids makes art accessible even for young children.
-The Royal Palace is Madrid’s answer to Buckingham Palace — grander and more child-friendly than you’d expect.
-And a Toledo day trip for families takes you to one of Spain’s most dramatic medieval cities, just 30 minutes by high-speed train.
+For the rest of the city’s family highlights, the Prado Museum with kids makes art accessible even for young children (and under-18s are free).
+The Royal Palace of Madrid is grander and more child-friendly than you’d expect.
+The Reina Sofia houses Guernica — the painting that stops children in their tracks.
+A Toledo day trip takes you to one of Spain’s most dramatic medieval cities, 30 minutes by high-speed train.
+And Segovia and Avila are the natural next day trip — two more fortress cities with Roman aqueducts and medieval walls.
 Madrid rewards families who give it more than a layover.
+Give it the time it deserves.